Robert Lehr: Resistance

 In 1935, Lehr joined a Düsseldorf resistance group consisting of multiple prominent individuals of the Weimar Era including former Union Secretary Karl Arnold and evangelical lawyer Franz Etzel.
 The Düsseldorf resistance was connected with multiple other resistance groups throughout the nation, including those led by Jakob Kaiser in Berlin and Heinrich Körner in Bonn.
 Lehr and his wife remained under intense scrutiny by the Gestapo until the end of World War II.

 Post-war

 Lehr returned to politics immediately following the war, helping to establish the CDU in 1945.
+Immediately following World War II, Lehr was appointed by the British military government to reorganize the administration of the North Rhine province.
+He focused heavily on securing food supplies for the starving population in the industrial Ruhr region.
+In 1948 as a member of the Parliamentary Council (Parlamentarischer Rat) which drafted the West German constitution, he famously proposed a different flag design that looked like the US flag, but with German colors (black, red, and gold).
 He was named the governor of the North Rhine-Westphalia province by occupying British troops.
 He belonged to the German Bundestag from 1949 until 1953.

 Lehr remained active in other areas of society as well, serving as President of the ‘’Schutzgemeinschaft Deutscher Wald’’, an environmental association, from 1947 until 1956 and acting as the head of the ‘’Marburger Universitätsbund’’ from 1952 until his death.
 He also served as President of the ‘’Industrial Club of Düsseldorf’’ during this time.

 Lehr died on 13 October 1956 at the age of 73 in Düsseldorf.